“As an Amazon Associate I earn from qualifying purchases.”

 You’ve probably heard about curds and whey as a kid because that’s what Little Miss Muffet ate as she sat on her tuffet.
 She had the right idea!
 Whey is the liquid portion that separates from the curds when cheese is being made.

 Whey protein is commonly used in morning smoothies because it contains all the essential amino acids that your body needs.
 Whey proteins are readily available for the body to use making it a great option for pre and post muscle building exercises.
 Whey is low in carbs and low fat which makes it ideal to aid in weight loss.
 Whey isolates are a better option for those who have an issue with digesting lactose.
+There so many options and flavors of whey proteins available which makes it a popular choice.

 If you don’t have time to cook and eat those protein-packed scrambled eggs, no worries.
 Protein powders made from eggs exist!
 Eggs are a great source of protein and provides your body with all the essential amino acids it needs.
 Egg protein can help keep you feeling full for longer periods which can assist with weight loss.
 This is an option if you are lactose intolerant.
 If you have an egg allergy, egg protein powders won’t be your best bet.
 A plant-based protein powder would be a better option